-Waive o r In Place of (Undergraduate) Substitute (Graduate) PS 310 Career Counseling CPS 505 College and Career Counseling for School Counselors PS 313 Counseling Psychology CPS 500 Introduction to School Counseling PS 318 Cross-Cultural Counseling CPS 653 Multicultural Counseling PS 330 Psychology of Addiction CPS 637 Substance Abuse Counseling
+Waive or In Place of (Undergraduate) Substitute (Graduate) PS 310 Career Counseling CPS 505 College and Career Counseling for School Counselors PS 313 Counseling Psychology CPS 500 Introduction to School Counseling PS 318 Cross-Cultural Counseling CPS 653 Multicultural Counseling PS 326 Cognitive Psychology CPS 673 Foundations of Brief Counseling (Elective) PS 330 Psychology of Addiction CPS 637 Substance Abuse Counseling

 This program is intended for professionals who already hold an M.A. in Counseling or a related mental health field such as Marriage and Family Therapy, Social Work, Psychology, Addictions Counseling, Psychiatric Nursing and who are interested in pursuing a career in art therapy.
-Graduate art therapy courses fulfill the educational requirements for registration as an Art Therapist through the American Art Therapy Association.
+This 36-credit M.A. in Art Therapy will benefit the work of teachers, nurses, counselors, social workers, and others in the mental health professions.
+Graduate art therapy courses fulfill the educational requirements for registration as an Art Therapist.
 Graduates will need an additional 1500 hours of supervised clinical work in art therapy to qualify.